erikeldridge/app-quality-cookbook/testability/pattern.md

 # Refactoring to patterns

+## Goals

+* Identify a code smell
+* Determine an appropriate pattern
+* Refactoring the code to a pattern

 ## Motivation

 The culture of design patterns provides us with not only institutional knowledge, but also a shared language we can use to identify issues and approach fixes.